Skip to content

 }

-This service will emit frames with the topic logs.line and automatically maintain only the 100 most recent log entries.
+This service emits frames with the topic logs.line and automatically maintains only the 100 most recent log entries.

 Modules

-Services can use modules registered via *.nu topics.
-A service sees the modules as they existed when it was spawned.
-See for details.
+Services can use modules registered via xs.module.<name> topics.
+A service sees the modules as they existed when it was created.
+See Module Topics for details.

 Terminal window